Matidia Minor

-Mindia Matidia or Vibia Matidia or Matidia Minor (Minor Latin for the younger, 85 – after 161) was a Roman imperial woman in the early second century AD.
+Mindia Matidia, also known as Matidia Minor (Minor being Latin for the younger, 85 – after 161) was a Roman imperial noblewoman in the early second century AD.
 She was related to several ancient Roman Emperors, as a great-niece to Trajan and half-sister to Vibia Sabina, who was the wife of Hadrian.
 The modern village of Matigge, Italy, is perhaps named after her.

 Family

 Matidia Minor was the daughter of Salonia Matidia from her second marriage to the otherwise unattested Roman aristocrat Lucius Mindius.
 Her mother Salonia Matidia was the daughter of Ulpia Marciana, sister of Roman emperor Trajan, and therefore was a niece of the emperor.
 Matidia Minor's half-sister Vibia Sabina was to become empress and wife of the Roman emperor Hadrian.
 Hadrian was also her third cousin.

 Life

 After her father's death in 85, Matidia along with her half-sisters lived with their grandmother and mother and were raised in the household of Trajan, his wife Plotina and her stepfather.
-Matidia Minor never received the title of Augusta and there is little evidence of her involvement in the state affairs.
+Matidia Minor never received the title of Augusta and there is little evidence of her involvement in state affairs.
 Her husband or children, if they ever existed, did not register in historical records, and she remained single for the rest of her life (which was unusual at the time).

 Trajan gave her a villa where modern Matigge, Italy is now located.
 Due to this villa, the city became known in Latin as Insula Matidiae (modern Matigge, Italy).
 Matidia became competent in her affairs and when her sister became empress, she would often travel with her and her brother-in-law.